-The financial year 2023 has been a landmark year for Nxtra Data Limited ("Nxtra").
-Your company continues to grow strongly and provide world class services to its customers.
-The team ensured that all the data centers and edge locations were running unhindered 24X7.
-Your Company understands that data centre industry is going to see significant growth in the forthcoming years, having strong demand across customer segments.
-Keeping in view the impending growth your company continued looking for opportunity for development and was able to deliver Chennai DC 2 (phase 2), and further expansion in Pune DC 2 and Mumbai DC 1 (Fusion).
-Your company also started full-fledged construction of Pune DC 3 (4MW), Mumbai DC 3 (Mahape), Kolkata DC, and Pune DC 4.
+Nxtra by Airtel has completed FY'24 with growth and sustainability drive.
+The company is continuously growing and offering world class services to its customers.
+The team ensured that all the data centers and edge locations were running unhindered 24X7 and has ensured ~100% uptime.
+The Company understands that data centre industry is going to see significant growth in the forthcoming years, having strong demand across customer segments.
+Keeping in view the impending growth, the Company continued looking for opportunity for development and was able to deliver Chennai DC 2 (phase 2) and Mumbai DC 1 (Fusion) with further expansion in Pune DC 2 & Manesar (including NCR).
+Further, the construction ramp up happened for Mumbai DC 3 (Mahape), Kolkata DC and Pune DC 4.
+Also, the Company continues to focus on getting marquee brands, building new capacities and improving productivity at its existing DC and MSC locations.

 Nxtra has embarked on its ESG journey, adopting the global best ESG practices and amplifying long-term value creation for its stakeholders.
-Your company considers climate change as one of the most critical emerging risk.
+The Company considers climate change as one of the most critical emerging risk.
 In the path towards carbon neutrality, we are aggressively increasing renewable energy share and enhancing energy conservation measures to reduce dependency on fossil fuels.
-Your company have an ambition to reach net zero by 2031 and also continues to work on optimizing cost through long term sustainable renewable power sourcing for its key MSC and DC locations.
+The Company has an ambition to reach net zero by 2031 and also continues to work on optimizing cost through long term sustainable renewable power sourcing for its key MSC and DC locations.
 This will help improve overall operational efficiency of the business and achieve sustainable business operations.
-Your company strengthens its green energy footprint with the commissioning of Solar and Wind power plants in various states with total renewable energy capacity of 50 MW.
-Your company has become the first data center company in India to commission the Fuel Cell technology based captive plant for providing cleaner energy for our data centre in the state of Karnataka.
+Your company strengthens its green energy footprint with the commissioning of Solar and Wind power plants in various states.
+We have become the first data center company in India to deploy hydrogen-ready fuel cell technology to reduce carbon emissions.

 Nxtra by Airtel continues to deliver on the brand promise of customer obsession.
-Your company is focusing on building brand awareness and equity through PR and Media, Social amplification, industry events, bespoke data center tour events, and digital campaigns.
-Your company had won multiple industry awards last year for our agile colocation services and ESG initiatives.
+The Company is focusing on building brand awareness and equity through PR and Media, Social amplification, industry events, bespoke data center tour events, and digital campaigns.
+The Company had won multiple industry awards last year for our agile colocation services and ESG initiatives.